Aizistral-Studios/Enigmatic-Legacy/docs/Roadmap.md

 # Don't-Forget-To-Do-Someday List
-- [ ] Change update handler, so that update info is always pulled from master branch and can be fetched for different Minecraft versions individually.
-Alternatively, ditch current system entirely and use CurseForge API for fetching updates;
+- [ ] Change update handler, so that update info is always pulled from master branch and can be fetched for different Minecraft versions individually;
 - [x] Figure something out with blasted tooltips.
 The way we currently address damnable auto-wrapping from Forge, unfortunately, breaks a lot of other mods trying to add something to Enigmatic Legacy's tooltips.
 I am yet to attempt to post an issue on the matter to Forge repository, but my experience tells me that suggesting change on their side is often a futile effort, so we must be prepared to deal with this ourselves;
 - [x] Migrate everything from `com.integral` to `com.aizistral`;
 - [x] Make The Architect's Favor separate from the main mod and include it under different license terms;